-In the long-run, inflation is caused by increasing the money supply.
+In the long run, inflation is caused by increasing the money supply.
 When the money supply is increased, more money is used to pay for the same number of goods and services, so the money is less valuable relative to those goods and services.
 When desperate, governments have printed money to finance wars or debt.
 In some cases this caused hyperinflation.
 Hyperinflation results when the devaluation of money is so rapid that people find that the goods they own hold their value better than the currency, so they barter, or trade for goods and services.
 They also spend their paychecks as soon as they receive them to avoid “losing” their money through sharp price increases.
-Fortunately hyperinflation is a rare occurrence.
+Fortunately, hyperinflation is a rare occurrence.

 More common is demand-pull inflation which occurs in an expanding economy when the aggregate demand pulls the price level higher.
 During these periods more people are employed for longer hours, income rises, and an overall level of optimism is prevalent.
 People and businesses spend more, which in turn increases the aggregate demand.
-This is illustrated on Graph 1.
+This is illustrated in Graph 1.
 Note that initially the price level is P1, and the economy’s output equals Q1.
 The increase in the economy’s aggregate demand shifts from AD1 to AD2.
 The price level increases to P2.
 The good news is there is also an increase in the real gross domestic product to Q2.

 Cost-push inflation occurs following a sudden increase in the cost of production for most goods and services.
 For example, when energy prices suddenly increased during the Arab Oil Embargo, the cost to provide virtually every good and service increased.
-Almost every business experienced a leftward shift in their supply curve.
+Almost every business experienced a leftward shift in its supply curve.
 Businesses raised their prices to recoup some of the escalating costs.
 They also cut output.

-A country’s central bank is responsible for managing the economy by providing economic growth, while limiting inflation and preventing deflation.
+A country’s central bank is responsible for managing the economy by providing economic growth while limiting inflation and preventing deflation.
 Its primary tool is manipulating the money supply.
 A central bank increases the money supply when it wants to encourage economic growth.
 However, this adds inflationary pressures.
 It decreases the money supply when the economy is overheated and inflation is its primary concern.

 Who Benefits and Who is Hurt By Inflation